RodrigoBertotti/askless-flutter-client/documentation/english_documentation.md

 ## `connect(...)`- Connecting to the server

-Try perform a connection with the server.
+Try to perform a connection with the server.

 In the server side, you can implement [grantConnection](https://github.com/WiseTap/askless/blob/master/documentation/english_documentation.md#grantconnection) to accept or deny connections attempts from the client.